-✓ Knightsbridge: West of Belgravia is the fashionable residential and shopping district of Knightsbridge, bounded to the north by Hyde Park and to the west by Brompton Road, where you find Harrods, the neighborhood's chief shopping attraction.
-The Tube stops are Knightsbridge and Sloane Square.

-- ✓ Chelsea: Below Knightsbridge and west of Belgravia, Chelsea begins at Sloane Square and runs south to the Thameside Cheyne Walk and Chelsea Embankment.
+- ✓ Knightsbridge: West of Belgravia, the fashionable residential and shopping district of Knightsbridge is bounded to the north by Hyde Park and to the west by Brompton Road, where you find Harrods, the neighborhood's chief shopping attraction.
+The Tube stops are Knightsbridge and Sloane Square. - ✓ Chelsea: Below Knightsbridge and west of Belgravia, Chelsea begins at Sloane Square and runs south to the Thameside Cheyne Walk and Chelsea Embankment.
 King's Road, a bustling shopping artery, acts as its northern boundary and Chelsea Bridge Road as its eastern border.
 To the west, Chelsea extends as far as Earl's Court Road, Redcliffe Gardens, and Edith Grove.
 The Tube stop is Sloane Square. - ✓ South Kensington: Kensington Gardens and Hyde Park form the green northern boundary of South Kensington.
 Frequently referred to as Museumland, South Ken hops with hotels, restaurants, and tourists flocking to the Natural History Museum, Science Museum, and Victoria & Albert Museum.
 The district is bounded to the west by Palace Gate and Gloucester Road, to the east by Fulham Road, and to the south by busy Brompton Road.
-The Tube stops are Gloucester Road and South Kensington. - Kensington: The residential neighborhood of Kensington fills the gap between Kensington Gardens and Holland Park, with Notting Hill Gate and Bayswater Road marking its northern boundary.
+The Tube stops are Gloucester Road and South Kensington. - ✓ Kensington: The leafy residential neighborhood of Kensington fills the gap between Kensington Gardens and Holland Park, with Notting Hill Gate and Bayswater Road marking its northern boundary.
 Kensington Church Street runs north-south between Notting Hill Gate and Kensington High Street.
 Kensington Palace, formerly the home of Princess Diana, sits on the western side of Kensington Gardens.
-The Tube stop is High Street Kensington. - Earl's Court: Beginning south of West Cromwell Road and extending down to Lillie Road and Brompton Road is the down-to-earth Earl's Court neighborhood.
+The Tube stop is High Street Kensington. - ✓ Earl's Court: Beginning south of West Cromwell Road and extending down to Lillie Road and Brompton Road is the down-to-earth Earl's Court neighborhood.
 Its western boundary is North End Road, and its eastern boundary is Earl's Court Road.
-You won't find any major tourist attractions in Earl's Court, which has long been a haven for budget travelers (particularly Australians - hence its nickname, "Kangaroo Court") and for gays and lesbians.
-The area is gradually being spruced up, but many streets still look a bit frayed.
-The Tube stop is Earl's Court. - ✓ Notting Hill: Beginning north of Holland Park, Kensington Gardens, and Hyde Park (Holland Park Avenue and Bayswater Road run along the northern perimeter of the parks), you find Notting Hill and the rising subneighborhood of Notting Hill Gate.
+You won't find any major tourist attractions in Earl's Court, which has long been a haven for budget travelers (particularly Australians) and for gays and lesbians.
+The area is being spruced up, but some streets still look a bit frayed.
+The Tube stop is Earl's Court.

+- ✓ Notting Hill: Beginning north of Holland Park, Kensington Gardens, and Hyde Park (Holland Park Avenue and Bayswater Road run along the northern perimeter of the parks), you find Notting Hill and the subneighborhood of Notting Hill Gate.
 The area is bounded by Clarendon Road to the west, Queensway to the east, and Wesbourne Grove to the north.
 The most famous street, Portobello Road, runs north-south through the center.
 The superhip neighborhood was a backdrop for the 1999 movie Notting Hill, starring Julia Roberts and Hugh Grant.
-The Tube stops are Notting Hill Gate, Bayswater, and Queensway. - Bayswater and Paddington: Picking up where Notting Hill ends.
-Bayswater runs east to meet Marylebone at Edgware Road.
+The Tube stops are Notting Hill Gate, Bayswater, and Queensway. - Bayswater and Paddington: Picking up where Notting Hill ends, Bayswater runs east to meet Marylebone at Edgware Road.
 The roaring A40 (Westway) highway acts as its northern boundary.
 Paddington Station sits in the northwestern corner of Bayswater.
 This area is fairly commercial and not particularly attractive.
 Here, you find no major tourist attractions and plenty of budget B&Bs.
-The Tube stops are Paddington, Lancaster Gate, Marble Arch, and Edgware Road.
+The Tube stops are Paddington, Lancaster Gate, Marble Arch, and Edgware Road. - ✓ Shoreditch: London's East End has no exact boundaries but basically extends east of The City to Canary Wharf.
+Historically, this part of London has been home to working-class and immigrant communities.
+Today, the area known as Shoreditch is one of London's hot new trendy zones, especially the area around Hoxton Square.
+The primary tourist attraction in Shoreditch is the Geffrye Museum.